pola-rs/polars/docs/user-guide/misc/alternatives.md

 # Alternatives

-These are some tools that share similar functionality to what polars does.
+These are some tools that share similar functionality to what Polars does.

 - Pandas